guildai/guildai/guild/tests/autocomplete.md

     tune-echo
     tune-echo-2

+The list includes a directive to remove the colon from COMP_WORDBREAKS to support proper expansion for operations that contain colons.

 If we specify something for opspec, we get matching ops and scripts.
 Scripts are represented by the `!!file` directive, which is used by the bash completion handlers to find matching files.

     >>> run_ac(run._ac_opspec, [], "echo")
+    !!no-colon-wordbreak
     echo
     !!file:*.@(py)